top of page

 Q. Why do you write verse novels?

-A. I love reading verse novels and have wanted to write one ever since reading Steven Herrick's, 'The Simple Gift', and Dorothy Porter's 'Monkey Mask'.
+A. I love reading verse novels and have wanted to write one ever since reading Steven Herrick's, 'The Simple Gift', and Dorothy Porter's 'Monkey's Mask'.
 Both are brilliant books.
 I felt it would be something that would suit my way of working, too, because I write poetry and fiction, and this way I could use both skills in one project.

 Q. Why did you choose to write The Art of Taxidermy in verse rather than just writing a regular novel?